guilhemmarchand/kafka-demo-cookbook/README.md

 *modify the HEC target if Splunk is not running in Docker*

 *modify the HEC token accordingly*

+*run the curl command on a new terminal*

 ```json
 curl localhost:18082/connectors -X POST -H "Content-Type: application/json" -d '{